jianlin-cheng/DProQA/README.md

 ## HAF2  test set

 Table 1: Hit rate performance on the HAF2 dataset.
 The Best column represents each target’s best-possible Top-10 result.
-The Summary row lists the results when all targets are taken into consideration. -: GOAP failed on these targets due to the sequence length.
+The Summary row lists the results when all targets are taken into consideration. -: GOAP failed on these targets due to the large sequence length.

 | Target  | DProQA   | DProQA_GT | DProQA_GTE | DProQA_GTN | GOAP      | ZRANK2   | GNN_DOVE | BEST     |
 |---------|----------|-----------|------------|------------|-----------|----------|----------|----------|